 Our proposed locations for the park and ride facilities are Darsham in the north and Wickham Market in the south.
 When the construction phase is at its peak, the park and ride sites would operate seven days a week, with the movement of buses responding to the shift patterns of workers coming to and from the main development site.
 When no longer needed, the buildings and associated infrastructure would be removed, and the area returned to agricultural use.
-Our traffic modelling now shows a need for more car parking spaces at each site than were previously proposed, however the size of the sites remains the same.

 Both the northern and southern park and ride sites would have:

 parking for around 1,250 cars (40 of which would be accessible spaces and 10 would be pick-up only spaces), 10 minibuses/buses/vans, 80 motorcycles, and around 20 bicycles;